mrcashe/tau/README.md

 -   *conf/* is a result of configuration process and holds control data for build process.
 -   *build/* where object and library files collected during build process.
--   *bin/* is a place where demonstration and test binary executables (a result of build process) will be located.
+-   *bin/* is a place where demonstration and test/demo binary executable files (a result of build process) will be located.

-The Build Tree is fully independent of Source Tree and may be located at any place within filesystem.
+The Build Tree is fully independent of Source Tree and may be located at any place within file system.
 The Source Tree doesn't modified during Configure, Build or Install processed.

 ## Configure